 The term I find myself most often describing to others when they ask about my journey is “Gender Dysphoria”.
 In a nutshell, dysphoria is a disconnection between perceived and actual reality.
 And it is the word that attempts to describe the ever present feeling of despair for trans women.

 Dysphoria is a difficult feeling to explain.
 We all have a “self image”, the way we see ourselves in our head.
 And for most of us there are small things that we notice that other people don’t seem to.
 Usually it’s something like “my eyes aren’t perfectly symmetrical” or “I have HUGE pores”.

 But imagine if you looked in the mirror and the person staring back at you was the wrong sex.
-You don’t even recognise them because they are so far removed from your self image that they may as well be a totally separate person.
+These individuals appear unrecognizable because they are vastly different from your self-image.
+That they may as well be a totally separate person.
 That’s what dysphoria feels like.

-My first attempt to physically transition was stone walled by process.
+The process stone-walled my first attempt to physically transition.
 Contradictory and impossible requirements to start treatments placed me in an endless loop of expensive appointments with uncaring professionals.

 As a member of the Fempire team, I am ecstatic to be part of a movement and sisterhood that empowers women to live their truth.
 Whether that’s conquering the corporate world as a founder and CEO, coaching small business women to the success they deserve or just accomplishing a better work-life balance.

 The truth is there is only so far you can make it on your own.
 At some point, everyone needs community support from like minded and inspired peers.
 The Fempire Sisterhood is that community.
 A united collective of women holding each other up to forge a path toward a future of unrestricted opportunities for women everywhere.The truth is there is only so far you can make it on your own.
 At some point, everyone needs community support from like minded and inspired peers.
 Click To Tweet